saraelizalde/Granny-s-Advice/README.md

 Added a favicon for branding. <img src="assets/images/images-readme/logo-tab.png" alt="Alt text" width="200">

     Updated card design by removing margins around images for a more modern look but keeping rounded corners for a 60s aesthetic across the website.

+- I struggled with GitHub as some commits didn’t go through.
+I tried creating new files based on online research to repair the workflow but ended up deleting them, after which the commits were successfully pushed.

 ## Credits